-8. Jewelry and crafts
+5. Jewelry and crafts

 In an era of mass-produced products, a premium is often placed on one-of-a-kind items made by human hands.
-Etsy — the online marketplace for handmade candles, jewelry, greeting cards, soap, pot holders, toys, clothes and other crafts — gives artists a way to dip a toe in the water.
+Etsy — an online marketplace for handmade candles, jewelry, greeting cards, soap, pot holders, toys, clothes and other crafts — gives artists a way to dip a toe in the water.